NH128/Module-1-Challenge/README.md

 - ### [Health Check] - cloud-based platform designed to help regulated businesses (and their professional advisers) to assess the design and operational effectiveness of compliance programs,

 ## Technology
 - ### Details of software platforms are not easily available.
-However reference is made to Microsoft Azure and SaaS
+However reference is made to cloud computing, Microsoft Azure and SaaS

 ## Competitors
-- ### CUBE A RegTech firm founded in 2011 with offices in London, New York and Melbourne.
+- ### CUBE (https://www.cube.global/) A RegTech firm founded in 2011 with offices in London, New York and Melbourne.
 Specialising in Privacy, Cybersecurity, TechnologyRisk, Finamcial Crime and AML
+- ### There are a range of companies in REGTECH but mostly based in the US or UK.
+It is not clear which are direct competitors.

 ## Recommendations
 - ### Consider opportunities to team up with insurers to seek to mitigate costs associated with regulatory misadventure